-Two alternatives (i.e., the No Action Alternative and the Action Alternative) are addressed in this draft supplemental EA.
+Two alternatives (i.e., the No Action Alternative and the Action Alternative) are addressed in this SEA.
 Under the No Action Alternative, TVA would not implement the proposed action.
 Under the Action Alternative, TVA would provide Ford with both infrastructure and economic incentives to locate in TVA's power service area at the Megasite.